 - Service engine soon on (some models)

-- Park your Mitsubishi on level ground and set the parking brake(s).
+- Park the Mitsubishi on level ground and set the parking brake(s).

 - Pull the hood release under the hood.
 Prop the hood open.